Azure/autorest.typescript/test/integration/generated/xmsErrorResponses/README.md

-# XmsErrorResponsesClient library for JavaScript
+# XmsErrorResponses client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for XmsErrorResponsesClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for XmsErrorResponses client.

 XMS Error Response Extensions